Find Cheap Health Insurance Quotes in Your Area

-HSAs help Americans with High-Deductible Health Plans (HDHPs) save for out-of-pocket costs.
-There is a legal definition of what constitutes an HDHP.
-For 2017, an HDHP has a minimum deductible of $1,300 for an individual and $2,600 for a family.
-These plans also have a maximum out-of-pocket cost (co-pays, deductibles, other qualified expenses) of $6,500 for self coverage and $13,100 for family coverage.
+HSAs can help Americans with High-Deductible Health Plans (HDHPs) save money to cover various out-of-pocket costs.
+For 2021, an HDHP has a minimum deductible of $1,400 for an individual and $2,800 for a family.
+These plans also have a maximum out-of-pocket cost (co-pays, deductibles, other qualified expenses) of $7,000 for self coverage and $14,000 for family coverage.

-The law permits employees and employers to contribute to HSAs provided they follow certain rules.
-The IRS raised the annual contribution limit for individuals with self-only coverage to $3,400 in 2017 while the contribution limit stayed at $6,750 for someone with a family HDHP.
+Employees and employers can contribute to HSAs, provided they follow specific rules.
+The IRS raised the annual contribution limit for individuals with self-only coverage to $3,5500 in 2021 and $7100 for a family.
 Like other tax-advantaged accounts, HSAs allow for "catch up" contributions.
-HSA account holders 55 and older can set aside an extra $1,000 per year.
+HSA account holders ages 55 and older can set aside an extra $1,000 per year.

 HSAs offer a variety of tax benefits.
 You can deduct your contributions from your taxes.
 If your employer contributes money to your HSA, the IRS notes that the contribution may be excluded from your gross income.
 In other words, an employer's contribution of $1,000 does not add $1,000 to your gross income.
 The interest you earn from such an account is also tax-free.
 When you use your money for qualified medical expenses, the distributions are tax-free.

 There are tax benefits to businesses too.
 An employer can deduct HSA contributions on its business income tax return.
-If you own a business or work in Human Resources, HSA contributions combined with an HDHP might well save your company on healthcare costs.
+If you own a business or work in Human Resources, HSA contributions combined with an HDHP might well save your company on the cost of health insurance.

 HSAs are portable.
 If you leave your job or retire, you take the HSA with you.
-You can roll over any unused funds year to year.
+You can rollover any unused funds year to year.
 That means if you have $500 in your HSA in December, you do not have to schedule any doctor's appointments to use up the money.
-Unused funds do not count towards the maximum contribution in the new year so you can build a nest egg geared specifically to address healthcare savings.
+Unused funds do not count towards the maximum contribution in the new year, so you can build a nest egg explicitly geared to address healthcare savings.

 While you usually cannot use HSA funds to pay premiums, there are important exceptions.
-You can use HSA money to pay COBRA health continuation coverage if you lose your job.
-It is also legal to pay for long-term care insurance with your HSA.
+You can use HSA money to pay COBRA insurance if you lose your job and long-term care insurance too.

-Once you enroll in Medicare, you can no longer contribute to an HSA.
-You keep the accumulated funds.
-You can use your HSA to pay for a Medicare supplemental policy or other costs not covered by Medicare.
-Your spouse inherits an HSA if you designate him or her as the beneficiary.
-That gives you peace of mind that your spouse has resources to take care of the often steep medical bills related to age.
+One caveat; Once you enroll in Medicare, you can no longer contribute to an HSA, but you can keep any leftover funds.
+These funds can pay for a Medicare supplemental policy or other costs not covered by Medicare.
+Your spouse inherits your HSA if you designate him or her as the beneficiary.